Easy diy Wooden box

 Cut wood Box Pieces

-→2 equal pieces for the bottom of the box and bottom of the lid
+→2 equal cuts for the bottom of the box and bottom of the lid

-→2 equal pieces for the long sides of the box
+→2 equal cuts for the long side pieces of the box

-→2 equal pieces for the short sides of the box
+→2 equal cuts for the short side pieces of the box

 →1 piece large enough to cover the top of the box completely (as the lid)